aws/amazon-chime-sdk-js/demos/browser/README.md

 1. Navigate to the `demos/browser` folder: `cd demos/browser`

 2. Start the demo application in 'hot reload' mode: `npm run start:hot`
+Note: The first time when the demo is run there might be a dependency error.
+Please run `npm run start` first as that will install the required dependencies.
+After that, `npm run start:hot` should not throw any errors.

 3. Open http://localhost:8080 in your browser.